Enterprise-CMCS/macpro-quickstart-serverless-support/README.md

 This application is built and deployed via GitHub Actions.

 Want to deploy from your Mac?
+Well, word of warning... this repository contains things and ideas that are typically bound to an account, not a stage.
+So if deploying a stage (mystagename for example), you may well step on another stage if you're both deploying to the same AWS account.
+If that's confusing, don't deploy from your mac.

 - Create an AWS account
 - Install/configure the AWS CLI
-- npm install -g severless
 - brew install yarn
+- source set.env.sh
-- sh deploy.sh
+- sh deploy.sh mystagename

 ## Requirements